smartmind-team/thanosql-docs/docs/en/getting_started/hello_ThanoSQL.md

 ## **2. Set API_TOKEN**

-Next, for each user`s workspace API_TOKEN setting, press and paste the **GET API_TOKEN** button at the top of the browser.
+Next, to set the workspace's API_TOKEN, press the **Get API_TOKEN** button at the top of the browser to copy the API Token then paste it into the cell as shown.
 !!! danger
-    You can get a new API token, but please note that if you get a new one, you can no longer use the previously issued token.
+    You can always get a new API token, but please note that when you get a new one, you can no longer use the previously issued token.

-!!! tip "With generated API token, you can use all of ThanoSQL`s REST APIs"
+!!! tip "With the generated API token, you can use all of ThanoSQL`s REST APIs"
-    For more information about using the REST API in ThanoSQL, see [__ThanoSQL REST API Reference__](/en/how-to_guides/reference/#thanosql-rest-api-reference)
+    For more information about using the ThanoSQL's REST API, see [__ThanoSQL REST API Reference__](/en/how-to_guides/reference/#thanosql-rest-api-reference)

 ```sql
 %thanosql API_TOKEN=<Issued_API_TOKEN>